 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Springport is worth considering.

-Springport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Springport doesn't have a public transportation system that people use for their commute.

-The population of Springport has a very low overall level of education: only 6.87% of people over 25 hold a 4-year college degree or higher.
+The citizens of Springport have a very low rate of college education: just 6.87% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Springport in 2022 was $21,189, which is low income relative to Michigan and the nation.
 This equates to an annual income of $84,756 for a family of four.
 However, Springport contains both very wealthy and poor people as well.